-Environment Rating Scale (ERS®)
+Environment Rating Scales (ERS®)

 What is ERS?

-ERS focuses on the typical daily experiences of children in early childhood and school-age settings.
-The assessment considers how teacher engagement, the spaces and equipment used by the children, accessible play materials, and children’s activities combine to enhance learning.
+An ERS observation focuses on the typical daily experiences of children in early childhood and out-of-school time settings.
+The assessment considers how teacher engagement, the spaces and equipment used by the children, accessible play materials, and children's activities combine to enhance learning.
 The ERS instruments are comprised of subscales and items.
-ERS items include observable and/or reportable indicators that reflect consistently occurring quality practices and provisions:

-• Indoor and outdoor space and furnishings
+• Indoor and outdoor space and furnishings and access to developmentally appropriate toys, materials, and activities

 • Interactions and activities to support social-emotional and cognitive development